 Have you noticed the formation of small, flat, darkened patches on your skin?
 These are called age spots, also known as liver spots or sunspots, and they appear on skin which has been exposed to the sun.
 They're a very common skin pigmentation, particularly in people aged over 50 years old.
 They don't necessarily need treatment, but many people don't like their appearance.

 The good news is, at the Victorian Dermal Group, we can treat age spots with our industry leading laser technology.
-For a free initial consultation, book an appointment today.
+For an initial consultation, book an appointment today.

 What causes age spots?